 Unfortunately, I did what many of us do when we encounter native rituals.
 We get more focused on the costumes and the festivities without going deeper to understand the core of those rituals.

-However, recently I was listening to an audio book that mentions rights of passage and highlights their importance to personal development.
-As the book explains, the rituals are intended to dramatize ones’ life milestones in order to bring to the person’s awareness the transition that he or she is going through.
+However, recently I was listening to an audiobook that mentions the rights of passage and highlights their importance to personal development.
+As the book explains, the rituals are intended to dramatize ones’ life milestones in order to bring to the person’s awareness of the transition that he or she is going through.

 In our modern lives, we do have what we may call rites of passage such as birthdays or marriage celebrations or even some of the religious rituals but usually the focus is mainly on the festivities rather on giving the person the space and the support to understand the transition while the whole community is giving the support.

-Of course I belong to the later group!
+Of course, I belong to the latter group!

 We develop how we deal with transitions very early in life, and this becomes a pattern until we realize and start intentionally working on shifting that pattern.